ClaireBookworm/scanpy/scs-notes.md

 - in drops there are already RT within the droplets
 - at the end you break the emulson, amplify cDNA, and construct the library to get the sequence

-only takes 15 minutes and the chip can do 200k cells at once (breaking emultion takes half a day)
+only takes 15 minutes and the chip can do 200k cells at once (breaking emulsion takes half a day)

 ## Microwells - parallel scs without droplets
 - seqwell